Mohd-Sayeedul-Hoda/melog/content/posts/dns_getting_started.md

 It tells the system: 'If someone asks for example.com, send them to this specific IPv4 address

 #### **AAAA Record**
 AAAA record also known as quad-A records.
-It is used to point the **Domain name to its corrosponding IPv6 address**
+It is used to point the **Domain name to its corresponding IPv6 address**

 #### **Canonical Name Record (CNAME)**
 CNAME Record is used to map any alias (different name) or subdomain to another domain. **CNAME always points to another domain name, never directly to an IP address**